-The PMC will comprise of members of the study Investigators, including Gerda Reith, Kate Hunt, Cindy Gray, Heather Wardle, Sally Wyke, Chris Bunn, Robert Rogers and
+The PMC will comprise of members of the study Investigators, including Gerda Reith, Kate Hunt, Cindy Gray, Heather Wardle, Sally Wyke, Chris Bunn, Robert Rogers and Nicola Greenlaw.

-Nicola Greenlaw.
 They will be responsible for overseeing all aspects of the project design and delivery and co-ordinating the work of other partners, such as Healthy Stadia, and the team at Northumbria responsible for designing and delivering the smartphone diary app.
 They will function as the executive committee responsible for all decisions to be made on the project.
 The PMC will meet face to face, on average, once every six weeks to review progress, make key decisions and agree any risk migration actions required.
 During Phases 1 and 2, they will supplement face to face meetings with video conference calls.
 There will also be a further core delivery team of Gerda Reith, Heather Wardle and the research associate who will meet on a weekly basis to plan actions and review progress, referring to the PMC where necessary.
-The full project team will meet at key milestones to agree actions.
-These include, but are not limited to, project inception to establish actions for the full project; end of Phase 1 to share learning and agree steps for Phase 2; end of Phase 2 to further share learning and agree steps for Phase 3; and after 12 month data collection in Phase 3 to agree outputs and dissemination activity, and review outcomes in relation to progression criteria.
-Detailed notes of all meetings with action points will be produced and agreed, and the CI will be responsible for ensuring that these actions are taken.
+The full project team will meet at key milestones to agree actions..
+Detailed notes of all meetings with action points will be produced and agreed, and the PI will be responsible for ensuring that these actions are taken.
 A detailed project timetable will be produced, with dependencies clearly marked and shared with the whole team and used to track progress against key milestones.

 The independent SSC will function as the executive committee overseeing the project, ensuring that the research is ethical and robust and providing advice to the PMC where needed.
 Membership of this independent group will be voluntary, with no remuneration or formal arrangements made (beyond the terms of reference, which will be drafted and agreed by the group).
 For this project, the SSC will be asked to operate as a critical friend to the PMC and this will be reflected in their terms of reference.
-Independent membership will include the following: Chair: Prof Sir Ian Gilmore, a specialist in public health and alcohol research; additional members: Shaun Treweek, an expert in trials; Darragh McGee, a sociologist with expertise in gambling and football; Sarah Tipping, a statistician; Tim Miller, Executive Director of the Gambling Commission; and Colin Bland, CEO of Sporting Chance (a charity providing treatment and education to professional sports people for mental health issues, including gambling); and representing public and patients, Andy Gray, a recovering problem gambler who has been assisting with the preparation of this proposal.
+Independent membership will include the following: Chair: Prof Sir Ian Gilmore, a specialist in public health and alcohol research; additional members: Shaun Treweek, an expert in trials; Darragh McGee, a sociologist with expertise in gambling and football; Sarah Tipping, a statistician; Tim Miller, Executive Director of the Gambling Commission;; and representing public and patients, Andy Gray, a recovering problem gambler who has been assisting with the preparation of this proposal.
 Gerda Reith and Kate Hunt will represent the study team and Debra Stuart will represent the University of Glasgow's sponsorship team.
-The SSC will meet on average every 6-12 months throughout the duration of the project, or as required, with the timing of meetings to reflect key milestones and decisions, for example prior to Phase 3 implementation to discuss learning from Phase 2 and agree actions.
+The SSC will meet approximately twice throughout the duration of the project